 The outbreak of the crisis, in September 2002, resulted in the loss of the entire removable and demountable equipment.
 The buildings profited from a solid construction and did not get strongly damaged during the period of social unrest.
 Despite the difficult times we were always well informed and could visit the station during the last third of the crisis.

-Due to the positive development in the country from 2010/11 onwards the rehabilitation of the station started in 2012 with remaining funds from the Fritz Thyssen Foundation and Wuerzburg University.
+Due to the positive development in the country from 2010/11 onwards the rehabilitation of the station started in 2012 with remaining funds from the Fritz Thyssen Foundation and University of Würzburg.
 With the construction of the solar plant, in December 2014, the rehabilitation was finished.
 The station has now achieved its full working capacity.